How to Fix Not drying — condenser pump clog on Bosch WTW87NH1UC (Condenser Heat Pump)

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Bosch WTW87NH1UC (Condenser Heat Pump) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Bosch WTW87NH1UC (Condenser Heat Pump) on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, you might be dealing with a sealed refrigerant system issue, a failed main control board, or faulty wiring that requires specialized diagnostic equipment.
+In that case, it’s best to contact a licensed appliance technician, as attempting sealed-system repairs without proper certification is illegal and unsafe.

 How Much Does This Repair Cost?